Welcome to Biophilic Moodboards!

-Even seeing nature out of the window can help to heal our minds and connect us with nature!
-The bigger the window the better!
+Seeing nature out of the window can also help to heal the mind and connect us with nature – it’s the power of outdoor views.

-It's worth noting though that you don't necessarily need to live on the edge of a big forest!
+It's worth noting that this is not just for the lucky ones that live on the edge of a forest!
 Even a smaller terrace will do!

 In fact, it has been proven that biodiversity has a better effect on health than the actual size of the green area.